Mitigating bushfire risks

 • Have your data and any business information which is stored electronically backed up in a way that can be accessed off site.
 This is important if the premises can’t be accessed or if information has been lost due to power shortages.
 Alternatively, consider cloud hosted storage solutions to protect your data.

-• Ensure your business’ asset register is up-to-date.
+• Ensure your business’ asset register is up to date.
 A detailed asset register means the process of an insurance claim is much faster and hassle free.

 • Discuss insurance cover, including business interruption, and its costs with your Guild Insurance Account Manager or insurance adviser and ensure you understand the financial protection afforded to you in the event of a bushfire.